-When a traffic filtering agreement is established for a non-AP STA and Bit 1 of the TFS Action Code field is set to 1, then the AP should transmit a WUR Wake-up frame to the non-AP STA when the AP receives an individually addressed buffered BU destined to the non-AP STA that matches the traffic filter set.
+When a traffic filtering agreement is established for a non-AP STA in WUR Mode and Bit 1 of the TFS Action Code field is set to 1, then the AP should transmit a WUR Wake-up frame to the non-AP STA when the AP receives an individually addressed buffered BU destined to the non-AP STA that matches the traffic filter set.

-When a traffic filtering agreement is established for a non-AP STA and Bit 1 of the TFS Action Code field is set to 0, then the AP should not transmit a WUR Wake-up frame to the non-AP STA when the AP receives an individually addressed buffered BU destined to the non-AP STA that matches the traffic filter set.
+When a traffic filtering agreement is established for a non-AP STA in WUR Mode and Bit 1 of the TFS Action Code field is set to 0, then the AP should not transmit a WUR Wake-up frame to the non-AP STA when the AP receives an individually addressed buffered BU destined to the non-AP STA that matches the traffic filter set.

 TGba Editor: Instruction: Modify 31.9 as the following: (Track Change on)